Vitis 'Ornamental Grape': Inflorescence and fruit

 The vine produces numerous inflorescences of male flowers with plenteous pollen and a strong fragrance.
 The inflorescences would then abscess, but occasionally a few flowers produce functional ovaries and at times develop some very small blackish fruit if the climate allows it to, though they don't normally last on the plant and they tend to taste bitter, although birds consume them.

 Cultivation

 In Australia, the vine is grown for its impressive leaves that turn brilliant red, scarlet, purple and as well as orange in autumn.
 Easily grown from cuttings, it thrives in a range of climates from hot and dry, to cool moist and subtropical, but would colour best in cooler climates under a sunny spot.
 It is grown widely in South Australia and has been popular in the state since the early 20th century.
 It is also present in Mildura and is cultivated elsewhere in Victoria and New South Wales, where it is usually grown over a pergola or fence.
+The leaves are edible and are used to make dolmades.

 It is oftentimes called 'Ornamental Grape', but is sold by nurseries under a number of different names, such as 'Crimson Glory', 'Glory Vine', 'Alicante Bouschet', `Teinturier' or `Teinturier Male'.
 It can get fungal leaf diseases in humid coastal climates.